DarkSkiesOfficial/darkskies-tools/CSS Wizard.md

 1. **Show the CSS visually first**
    - "The header has a dark burgundy background with a subtle inner glow"
-   - "Card titles are in a bold serif font, cream colored, slightly larger"
+   - "Card titles are in Orbitron from Google Fonts, cream colored, slightly larger"
    - "Buttons have a leather-brown color with a brass border on hover"

 2. **Ask for feedback**